Skip to main content

 Mobilesquared estimates that two-factor authentication SMS traffic accounted for 18% of total annual traffic in 2017.

-"That's nearly 300 billion messages that could potentially have been intercepted and exploited by a rogue company."
+“That’s nearly 300 billion messages that could have potentially been intercepted and exploited by a rogue company.”

 Leave a Reply